Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint delete a qustion from step.
+This endpoint allows an admin to delete a question from a step.

 ### HTTP Request